 For me, Alejandro G. Iñárritu should win for Birdman.
 This is a close one because it’s tough to beat out Richard Linklater, who took took 12 years out of his life to make Boyhood.
 But what Iñárritu did with Birdman was revolutionary.
 I’ve never seen a 2 ½-hour long film that is made to look like it’s entirely one single shot.
 The level of difficulty there is so high.
 To direct actors and extras, and have cameras going up and down floors — to move the shots inside and outside with incredible fluidity — it’s really impressive.
 When I sat down to watch the film with my wife, we just looked at each other after 10 minutes like, “Wait a minute, is this just going to keep going?”
 I have a soft spot in my heart for Iñárritu because of 21 Grams.
 If you haven’t seen his other films, check them out (if you don’t mind films that are kind of a downer).

 Costume Design: The Grand Budapest Hotel

-Once again, just look at this.
+Once again, just .
 This film transports you into a very specific world.
 It’s stunning.